 A committee will discuss and agree on a list of witnesses who they want to invite to speak with them.
 This process is often referred to as 'giving oral evidence'.
 The clerking team for the committee will contact those people to invite them to a committee meeting.

-A committee normally meets in a committee room in the Senedd building, but can also meet in Tŷ Hywel (the red brick building attached to the Senedd), and occasionally in other locations across Wales.
-Most committee meetings are held in public, with space available in the public galleries for people to come along and watch.
+During the Fifth Senedd, until the Covid-19 pandemic, committees normally met in a committee room in the Senedd, but could also meet in Tŷ Hywel (the red brick building attached to the Senedd), and occasionally in other locations across Wales.
+Most committee meetings were held in public, with space available in the public galleries for people to come along and watch.

 Committees can either take evidence from one organisation or individual at a time, or they can arrange organisations or individuals into panels.